bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 [ The SAMP block. ]
-This block is recognized if the first line is lead with a quadruple white space.
-Each of the following line is to be assume to have a leading quadruple space and    it will be removed.
-The output of this block is a verbatim block where each line is to be shown in monospace font style where white spaces are preserved.
+This block is recognized if the first line is to start with four spaces.
+Each of the following line is assumed to have also a leading four spaces and they will be removed from the input.
+The output of this block is a verbatim text where each line starts on its own with white spaces preserved.

 [ The SAND block. ]
-This block is recognized if the first line is lead with a double white space.
+This block is recognized if the first line is to start with two white spaces.
-Each of the following line is to be assumed to have a leading double space and it will be removed.
-The output is a block where each line is to be shown by itself similar to a SAMP block and each white spaces are translated into a non-breakable white space, except for the fact that the proportional font styles are applied instead of monospace.
+Each of the following line is assumed to have had the same pattern regardless and the first two characters of each lines are always removed.
+The output is a block similar to SAMP except that the proportional fontface is used instead of monospace fontface.
+Continuous whitespaces are to be preserved.

 [ The STEP block. ]
-This block is recognized if the first line is lead by a numeric number followed by a right parenthesis and then additional spaces.
-This block is assumed to represent a single ordered list item with the given leader.
-This block is to be scanned for the presence of any follow-on child paragraphs, and if detected each one of them will be shown as an independent paragraph that is to have the same left padding as the list item itself.
-Each follow-on child paragraph is to be detected if the preceding line is a double-backslash by itself.
-In the following example the STEP block contains two follow-on child paragraphs.
+This block is recognized if the first line is to start with a number followed immediately by a right parenthesis.
+This block is assumed to represent a single ordered list item where the number represents the bullet.
+In addition, this block is assumed to have child paragraphs where each child paragraph is a paragraph of this item, such that there will be visible vertical spaces inserted between them.
+The child paragraphs are detected whenever a double-backslash is detected in a line by itself.
+In the following example there are two child paragraphs for the "Step 1", and no child paragraphs for "Step 2".

     1) Step 1, check the temparature:
     \\